github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 Modeling the calls your codebase makes to external APIs
 -------------------------------------------------------

 You typically use this approach when you are looking at a specific codebase where you want to improve the precision of CodeQL results.
-This is usually when the codebase uses frameworks or libraries that are not supported by CodeQL and if the source code of the framework or library is not included in the analysis..
+This is usually when the codebase uses frameworks or libraries that are not supported by CodeQL and if the source code of the framework or library is not included in the analysis.

 #.
 Select the CodeQL database that you want to improve CodeQL coverage for.
 #.
 Display the CodeQL model editor.
 By default the editor runs in application mode, so the list of external APIs used by the selected codebase is shown.